dojo/docs/dojo/data/ItemFileWriteStore.rst

         ]
       ];

-      //This function performs some basic dojo initialization.
+      // This function performs some basic dojo initialization.
 In this case it connects the button
-      //onClick to a function which invokes the fetch().
+      // onClick to a function which invokes the fetch().
 The fetch function queries for all items
-      //and provides callbacks to use for completion of data retrieval or reporting of errors. function init2 () {
+      // and provides callbacks to use for completion of data retrieval or reporting of errors. function init2 () {
-        //Function to perform a fetch on the datastore when a button is clicked function updateAll() {
+        // Function to perform a fetch on the datastore when a button is clicked function updateAll() {

-           //Callback for processing a returned list of items. function gotAll(items, request) {
+           // Callback for processing a returned list of items. function gotAll(items, request) {
             var value = spinner.getValue();
             if ( value >= 0 ) {